 - Are you examining an original or certified true copy of the document to ensure it has not been altered?

 - If the registered owner is a corporate owner, was the power of attorney given by the corporation or an officer?
 An officer cannot delegate the duties of a corporation by way of power of attorney.
 It must be given by the corporation.

 - Are the decisions being made solely for the benefit of the donor or is the attorney or another individual benefitting?
-If the donor is not benefitting, could the use be construed as a breach of fiduciary duty?
+If the donor is not benefitting, could the power of attorney use be construed as a breach of fiduciary duty?

-When using a power of attorney in a mortgage transaction, ensure that the lender will allow its use.
-Given the risk of fraudulent powers of attorney and challenges to mortgages as a result of breach of fiduciary duties, it is important to disclose this when requesting title insurance.
-It may help you avoid delays in closing your transaction if the power of attorney, or circumstances for which it is being used, do not meet your title insurer’s requirements.
+When using a power of attorney in a mortgage transaction, always make sure that the lender will allow its use.
+It’s also important to disclose that a party is under power of attorney, when it’s time to order title insurance on the transaction.
+This can help you avoid delays that can happen if the power of attorney itself, or the way it’s being used, doesn’t meet your insurer’s requirements.

 Do you have any questions about closing with a power of attorney document?
 Share them in the comments section!

 Insurance by FCT Insurance Company Ltd. Services by First Canadian Title Company Limited.
 The services company does not provide insurance products.
 This material is intended to provide general information only.
 For specific coverage and exclusions, refer to the applicable policy.
 Copies are available upon request.
 Some products/services may vary by province.
 Prices and products/services offered are subject to change without notice.